Alexander-r/gosrvmon/README.md

 ### Chart
  * `MaxRttScale` - Maximum timeout value for chart Y scale (in milliseconds).
 Default value is `200`.
  * `DynamicRttScale` - if enabled a minimal required timeout value for chart Y scale would be used up to MaxRttScale.
 If disabled then the scale will always go up to MaxRttScale.
+ * `TimeZone` - time zone name in which to display dates to user on charts.
+Time zone name can be `UTC` for UTC, `Local` for local time or a location name from  IANA Time Zone database (for example `America/New_York`).
+Default value is `UTC`.

 ## Notifications